 Teams drive one car and cycle through drivers over this period with the goal of lasting the distance and completing the most laps.

 Expect to find teams frantically fixing cars in the pits, swapping motors and having a laugh whilst trying to keep their budget racer out on track and lasting the distance!

-To keep the events true to budget / cheap racing there are few rules to follow to be able to participate in these racing series.
+To keep the events true to budget / cheap racing there are few rules to follow to be able to participate in this motorsport series.

 Motor Events Racing series is open to all vehicles under $ 5000 of value.

 This is determined is by the lowest published price displayed on Redbook’s “private price guide”.